Khalid Boukichou: Professional career

 In 2008, Boukichou started his career with Atomia Brussels in the Belgian third division.
 After two seasons in Brussels, he left for Royal Anderlecht of the same division.
 Later in the 2010–11 season, he played for Chabab Rif Al Hoceima of the Moroccan Nationale 1 for a short period.

 In 2011, Boukichou signed with Telenet Oostende.
-On March 12, 2016, he was named the Belgian Basketball Cup MVP after he scored 15 points and had 8 rebounds in the Final against Antwerp Giants.
+On 12 March 2016 he was named the Belgian Basketball Cup MVP after he scored 15 points and had 8 rebounds in the Final against Antwerp Giants.

 On 2 November 2017, Boukichou signed with the defending French champion Élan Chalon of the Pro A.

 In September 2018, he signed a one-year contract with KB Prishtina, national champions of Kosovo.
 Boukichou became the first Belgian player to play in the Kosovo Basketball Superleague.
 On 21 September, Boukichou scored 7 points and had 8 rebounds in his debut in an 84–64 win over Donar Groningen.

 Boukichou signed with Spirou Basket in 2019.
-He was released on October 21, 2020, after failing to show up for the team pictures.
+He was released on 21 October 2020, after failing to show up for the team pictures.

-On November 26, 2020, he has signed with BCM Gravelines of the LNB Pro A. Boukichou averaged 7.7 points, 3.0 rebounds and 1.2 assists per game.
-On September 13, 2021, he signed with Ohud Medina of the Saudi Premier League.
+On 26 November 2020 he signed with BCM Gravelines of the LNB Pro A. Boukichou averaged 7.7 points, 3.0 rebounds and 1.2 assists per game.
+On 13 September 2021 he signed with Ohud Medina of the Saudi Premier League.

-On February 23, 2022, Boukichou signed with AS Salé of the Division Excellence and the Basketball Africa League (BAL).
+On 23 February 2022 Boukichou signed with AS Salé of the Division Excellence and the Basketball Africa League (BAL).